cloudnativegeo/cloudnativegeo.org/content/blog/20230906-mastering-cng-scott.md

 ### Building upon your experience, do you have any advice or recommendations for other map developers who may be considering adopting cloud-native geospatial tools?
 What key insights would you share with them?

 Thoughtful data creation.
 Perhaps you're displaying building footprints for the entire state of Utah.
 Should every web client calculate the area of every polygon each time it accesses the data?
 Maybe it’s wise to add an 'area' attribute in each FGB feature to avoid so much repetitive client-side math.
 You could calculate the area of the polygon only when the user interacts with it.
-Your approach may vary when dealing with hundreds vs. millions of features.
+Your approach may vary when dealing with hundreds vs millions of features.

 Should my layer be COG or FGB?
 It's not necessarily one or the other – it can be both.
 Using the building footprint example, is it practical to display vector footprints at zoom level 12 on your Leaflet map?
 You can't make out any detail at that zoom level.
 Maybe have 2 versions of the data, a low resolution raster for displaying at zoom level 1-13 and vector at zoom 14-20.
 This is the technique I use at femaFHZ.com to display [FEMA](https://www.fema.gov/dynamic-home) flood hazard data and the building footprint example.